Overview

 The TSP C fund is an exact match to an S&P500 index fund.
 I use the terms C fund and S&P500 interchangeably.
 I visualize the S&P500 index through Yahoo finance charts.
 The TSP C fund follows the movement of this chart exactly.
 I will show you how to set up the chart appearance and indicators on your web browser.

-I try to identify two general patterns in the S&P500 and move into the C fund when the S&P500 is likely to go up significantly and move into the G fund when the S&P500 is likely to go down significantly.
+Then, Pattern 2 (The Drop, a 1-3 month more volatile drop move into the G fund when the S&P500 is likely to go down significantly.
 These signals are not perfect.
 These inflection points generally occur over a period of months, but you should keep an eye on it every day.
 Do not be too concerned about the daily up and down ratcheting of the index.
 The patterns I look for occur over months.
 I am not going to tell you when these happen, I am going to show you how you can identify when they happen.

 These are the two main things to understand: